Air Atlantique: History

 In 1985, delays caused by weather and engine problems forced Air Atlantique to sell the Royal Mail contract along with three Dakotas to Air Luton.
 The Group moved its base for a final time to Coventry in December 1985.

 A new livery was introduced in November 1986, featuring a grey and white fuselage with a green stripe.
 The tail logo of an osprey was not added until 1987 following a competition open to both staff and customers.

-Air Atlantique was awarded a five year maritime pollution control contract by the UK Department of Transport in 1987.
+Air Atlantique was awarded a five-year maritime pollution control contract by the UK Department of Transport in 1987.
 The original terms of the contract required seven spray-equipped DC-3s to be kept on standby although this was later revised down to two.
 Nevertheless, this contract required a significant expansion of the fleet.
 The first call-out for Air Atlantique was the Piper Alpha disaster on 6 July 1988.

 Between then and the late 1990s, it expanded its operations to create pilot training facilities, aircraft engineering shops, survey and aerial reconnaissance work and other aviation-related activities.
 In 1987 it formed Atlantic Flight Training with the acquisition of two Cessna 310 aircraft and the later addition of seven Cessna 152 aircraft for flight training.

 The Atlantic Reconnaissance subsidiary was formed in 1988 to look after the pollution control work alongside other airborne remote sensing, survey, and patrol contracts.
 In 1994 it was awarded a contract with US-based Marine Oil Spill Response Corporation to operate a Shorts 360 aircraft in a surveillance role.
 The company was subject to a management buyout in 2007 and moved to a new East Midlands Airport base as RVL Aviation in 2010.

 In 1989, the group acquired some of the assets of the bankrupt Malta International Aviation Company (MIACO).
 The purchase included the CAA-approved engine overhaul capability which was relocated to Coventry and renamed CFS Aeroproducts.
 The purchase gave Air Atlantique access to a catalogue of spare parts and servicing equipment for DC-3s as well as Pratt & Whitney R-1830 and R-2800 engines CFS was spun off as an independent company in 2007.

 Other subsidiaries included Atlantic Aeroengineering which provided maintenance and special mission modification services to the group from the Coventry base.
 A short lived Irish operation, Aer Atlantic, offered ad-hoc cargo and passenger services using the Shorts 360 aircraft which had returned from operations with Atlantic Reconnaissance in the USA.

-The Metroliner G-BUKA wearing the Atlantic Airways titles which were adopted in 1993.